AlexWan0/infini-gram/README.md

 This implementation features:
 * Next-token and greedy generation (`--interactive_mode {0,1}`)
-* `mmap` to access the tokenized documents without having to load the entire corpus into memory
+* `mmap` to access both the tokenized documents and the suffix array; memory usage during inference should be minimal.
-* Creating and inferencing on suffix arrays in chunks to further limit memory usage (`--max_mem`): you should hypothetically be able to train & infer on any sized corpus regardless of how much memory you have
+* Creating suffix arrays in chunks to further limit memory usage (`--max_mem`): you should hypothetically be able to train (and infer) on any sized corpus regardless of how much memory you have

 Run `./infinigram --help` for more information.